-(2) Local enforcement agencies, local building officials, state agencies, and the commission shall interpret provisions of the Florida Building Code in a manner that is consistent with declaratory statements and interpretations entered by the commission, except that conflicts between the Florida Fire Prevention Code and the Florida Building Code shall be resolved in accordance with s.
-553.73(10)(c) and (d) s.
-553.73(9)(c) and (d).
+- (2) Local enforcement agencies, local building officials, state agencies, and the commission shall interpret provisions of the Florida Building Code in a manner that is consistent with declaratory statements and interpretations entered by the commission, except that conflicts between the Florida Fire Prevention Code and the Florida Building Code shall be resolved in accordance with $\underline{s.\ 553.73(10)(c)}$ and $\underline{(d)}$ s. $\underline{553.73(9)(c)}$ and $\underline{(d)}$ . - Section 9.

-Section 9.
 Upon the effective date of this act, each jurisdiction having authority to enforce the Florida Building Code shall, at a minimum, require wind-borne-debris protection in accordance with s.
 1609.1, International Building Code (2006) and the International Residential Code (2006) within the "wind-borne-debris region" as that term is defined in s.
 1609.2, International Building Code (2006), and s.
-R301.2, International Residential Code (2006).
+R301.2, International Residential Code (2006). - Section 10.

-Section 10.
 (1) The Florida Building Commission shall amend the Florida Building Code to reflect the application of provisions identified in section 9 of this act, and to eliminate all exceptions that provide less stringent requirements.
 The amendments by the commission shall apply throughout the state with the exception of the High Velocity Hurricane Zone, which shall be governed as currently provided within the Florida Building Code.
 The commission shall fulfill these obligations before July 1, 2007, pursuant only to the provisions of chapter 120, Florida Statutes.

-(2) The Florida Building Commission shall develop voluntary "Code Plus" guidelines for increasing the hurricane resistance of buildings.
+- (2) The Florida Building Commission shall develop voluntary "Code Plus" guidelines for increasing the hurricane resistance of buildings.
 The guidelines may be modeled on the requirements for the High Velocity Hurricane Zone and must identify products, systems, and methods of construction that the commission anticipates could result in stronger construction.
-The commission shall include these guidelines in its report to the 2008 Legislature.

-Section 11.
-Subsection (1) of section 624.407, Florida Statutes, is amended to read:

-624.407 Capital funds required; new insurers.-

-(1) To receive authority to transact any one kind or combinations of kinds of insurance, as defined in part V of this chapter, an insurer applying for its original certificate of authority in this state after the effective date of this section shall possess surplus as to policyholders not less than the greater of:

-(a) Five million dollars for a property and casualty insurer, or \$2.5 million for any other insurer;

-(b) For life insurers, 4 percent of the insurer's total liabilities;
+The commission shall include these guidelines in its report to the 2008 Legislature. - Section 11.
+Subsection (1) of section 624.407, Florida Statutes, is amended to read: - 624.407 Capital funds required; new insurers.- - (1) To receive authority to transact any one kind or combinations of kinds of insurance, as defined in part V of this chapter, an insurer applying for its original certificate of authority in this state after the effective date of this section shall possess surplus as to policyholders not less than the greater of: - (a) Five million dollars for a property and casualty insurer, or \$2.5 million for any other insurer; - (b) For life insurers, 4 percent of the insurer's total liabilities; - (c) For life and health insurers, 4 percent of the insurer's total liabilities, plus 6 percent of the insurer's liabilities relative to health insurance; or - (d) For all insurers other than life insurers and life and health insurers, 10 percent of the insurer's total liabilities;

-(c) For life and health insurers, 4 percent of the insurer's total liabilities, plus 6 percent of the insurer's liabilities relative to health insurance; or however, a domestic insurer that transacts residential property insurance and is a wholly owned subsidiary of an insurer authorized to do business in any other state shall possess surplus as to policyholders of at least \$50 million, but no insurer shall be required under this subsection to have surplus as to policyholders greater than \$100 million.
+however, a domestic insurer that transacts residential property insurance and is a wholly owned subsidiary of an insurer authorized to do business in any other state shall possess surplus as to policyholders of at least \$50 million, but no insurer shall be required under this subsection to have surplus as to policyholders greater than \$100 million.